 FREE Listening Activities

-Download the FREE printable Listening Mats today by clicking the image below!
-These activities will help teach kids focus on oral instructions, visualize the tasks given, and complete tasks accurately.
+Download the FREE printable Listening Mats today by clicking the image below.
+These activities will help teach kids to focus on oral instructions, visualize the tasks given, and complete tasks accurately.

 More Listening Activities for Kids